-A few issues back we reviewed a movie by Transworld Motocross called Why.
+Some time ago we reviewed a movie by Transworld Motocross called Why.
 The movie asks the question of several top level riders from many different disciplines in the moto world.
 Why do you ride?
 It’s a great movie with some excellent riding footage and interesting answers to the question.
-I’ve watched it several times and it’s got me thinking about why I ride.
+I’ve watched it several times and, as one might imagine, it’s got me thinking about why I ride.

 As I sit in front of the computer trying to put it into words, it’s much more difficult than I thought it would be.
 Initially my response to this question is: because its mad fun!
 But this answer really only scratches the surface.
 The more I think about it, the more I know it’s not as cut and dry as this.
 For me the reason is more of a body and soul thing, it’s something that pulses through my veins.
 Most riders, if not all that I talk to, can totally relate to this.
 But try to describe this to a non-rider and it makes no sense to them, often resulting in the blank look while doing so.